 The two runtime settings (RUNTIME_OFF and RUNTIME_ON) allow you to enable or disable a particular diagnostics level at runtime.
 However, a check must be performed to determine whether logging is enabled or disabled every time an event is logged.

-If you use ALWAYS_OFF or ALWAYS_ON instead, you will not be able to change the setting at runtime, but the logging call will either be a direct call to log the event (ALWAYS_ON) or will be optimized out of the code altogether (ALWAYS_OFF).
+If you use ALWAYS_OFF or ALWAYS_ON instead, you cannot change the setting at runtime.
+The call will either be a direct call to log the event (ALWAYS_ON) or will be optimized out of the code (ALWAYS_OFF).